Fentanyl and Cocaine: Why It’s a Deadly CombinationYou are here:

 You may be shocked to learn that in 2020, more than 56,000 overdose deaths were attributed to synthetic opioids, primarily fentanyl.
 It’s difficult to imagine that this large number of individuals intentionally used fentanyl in excess.
 If not, why are so many fatal fentanyl overdoses occurring?

-The most common cause of overdose is unknowingly buying drugs that are laced with fentanyl.
+The most common cause of overdose is unknowingly buying drugs laced with fentanyl.
 Surprisingly, many dealers aren’t aware that the heroin or meth they sell contains fentanyl.
 If they do know fentanyl is in there, they don’t know how much.

 The DEA issued this statement in April 2022 about the increase in fatal overdoses involving fentanyl: